 To make the scarf wider than 2 inches, simply cast on a few extra stitches.
 Knowing your gauge will tell you how many stitches to add for each extra inch you want in the end.

 Since gauge is not important, this is also a great pattern for bulky yarns.
 Choose a comfy yarn and simply switch to bigger needles—the recommendation for that particular yarn is a great place to begin.
 Do be careful about the length, though.
-Long scarves knit from bulky yarn can become heavy and the weight can put stress on your neck.
+Long scarves knit from a bulky yarn can become heavy and the weight can put stress on your neck.
 They may be warm, but you might not want to wear them for long periods of time.

 For a belt or thin fashion scarf, switch to a lightweight yarn and smaller needles.
 Ribbon yarns and sock yarns offer some fun fashion choices.